 The satellite transmission of the data is done using a Satlink 2 logger and transmitter model SL2-G312-1 and a YAGI antenna.
-The satellite which will receive and transmit the data depends on the geographic location, it can be GOES, MSG... the satellite has dedicated communication channel that can be attributed to the Satlink2.
+The satellite that will receive and transmit the data depends on the geographic location, it can be GOES, or MSG... the satellite has a dedicated communication channel that can be attributed to the Satlink2.